GeminiClaw: Local-First Multi-Agent Orchestrator

 CEO & Founder

-Most "AI agents" you see are, in practice, glorified chatbots: they receive a message, call an LLM, return text.
-GeminiClaw was built to do the opposite — execute real operations, with traceability, security, and configurable autonomy.
-It's the project born inside Autenticare that now has its own address: geminiclaw.dev.
+Most "AI agents" you see out there are, in practice, glorified chatbots: they receive a message, call an LLM, and return text.
+GeminiClaw was built to do the opposite — execute real operations, with traceability, security and configurable autonomy.

 Why build yet another agent framework?

-It's a fair question.
-There are dozens of frameworks available — LangChain, LlamaIndex, CrewAI, AutoGen.
-The short answer: none of them were good enough to operate in production without constant supervision.
+The question is legitimate.
+There are dozens of frameworks — LangChain, LlamaIndex, CrewAI, AutoGen.
+The short answer: none was good enough to operate in production without constant supervision.

-GeminiClaw was built on top of Building Applications with AI Agents (Michael Albada, O'Reilly) — one of the most technically solid sources on agent engineering — and then adapted for real operational needs found in the field.
+GeminiClaw was built on Building Applications with AI Agents (Michael Albada, O'Reilly) — one of the most technically sound sources on agent engineering — and then adapted to the operational needs we encountered in the field.

 The architecture in terms that matter for operations